-- Elyzia Grimes of the Whateley Universe is a powerful witch and a member of Whateley Academy's Magical Arts Department.
+- Elyzia Grimes is a powerful witch and a member of Whateley Academy's Magical Arts Department.
 She even looks like a witch, since she's described as looking uncomfortably like what Morticia Addams would look like in real life.
 Her familiar is a solid black cat named Merlin.
+Fortunately, she has a sense of humor about the whole thing.
 (Not all familiars in this world are cats: Foxfire has a fox kit for a familiar.)

 - Likewise, Gateway's friend Rythax may not be technically her familiar for all that he was the first creature she ever managed to summon, but he's definitely a cat.
 Of the occasionally-giant-winged-black-panther variety.